Dholydai/mx-switch-custom/README.md

 Availability of keycap sets:

-There is now a keycap manufacturer that makes one-off custom sets.
-The above keyboard is populated by the first set of five sets that I have bought.
+There is a keycap manufacturer that makes one-off custom sets.
+The Maxmus shown above is populated by the first set that I created.

 YUZU custom keycaps will make any die-sub keycap set that your heart desires.
 Common sizes have to be sustituted.
 Being able to choose keycap sizes, colors, and legends is 'just what the doctor ordered'.
 I have designed and bought five sets in two months.
 Good quality product.